 Sixty raters were recruited through the crowd-sourcing platform Prolific.
 Raters were selected on the basis of specific criteria: a) native English speakers, b) declaring no proficiency in languages other than English, c) residing in the United Kingdom during the experiment, and d) ensuring an equal gender distribution.
-Raters' ages ranged from 25 to 72 (M: 44, SD:12).
+Raters' ages ranged from 25 to 72, with a mean age of 44.